ramiawadallah/translate/README.md

 Mini multi-language application based on Laravel to help and explain this part for beginner developer, for how can make multi-language application with small helper function to return data and rendering view design to shortnes coding

+## How can use it

+1- Download or clone it the app
+2- Run composer install
+3- Conect to the database